FuelLabs/fuels-ts/apps/docs/src/guide/wallets/signing.md

 The `hashMessage` helper is used so we can have a hash of the original message.
 This is crucial to ensure that the hash used during signing matches the one used during the address recovery process

-The `recoverAddress` method from the `Signer` class takes the hashed message and the signature to recover the address of the signer.
-This confirms that the signature was indeed created by the holder of the private key associated with that address, ensuring the authenticity and integrity of the signed message.
+The `recoverAddress` method from the `Signer` class takes the hashed message and the signature to recover the signer's address.
+This confirms that the signature was created by the holder of the private key associated with that address, ensuring the authenticity and integrity of the signed message.

 ## Signing Transactions